mhils/flysky-updater/README.md

 ### Example

-The ping message is simply `c0` - including prefix and checksum it has a total length of 5:
-`05 00 c0 XX XX`.
+The ping message is simply `c0` - including prefix and checksum it has a total length of 5: `05 00 c0 XX XX`
 We can now compute the checksum: `0xFFFF - 0x05 - 0x00 - 0xc0 = 0xff3a`
-For example, for the ping message (`05 00 c0`), the checksum is `0xFFFF-0x05-0xc0 = 0xff3a`.
-Thus, the complete ping message is:
-`05 00 c0 3a ff`
+Thus, the complete ping message is: `05 00 c0 3a ff`